69 Big Break Road

 The entire Delta was dramatically transformed by the California Gold Rush, which accelerated the settlement of the Delta and the substantial land reclamation that changed the Delta area's environment.
 Unsuccessful Forty-Niners returned to the Delta from the Motherlode to farm the rich soils.
 Because of the annual flooding, they erected crude levees.
 In the 1870s, the clamshell dredge enabled farmers to erect more stable and extensive levees.

-Many park users come to Big Break simply to enjoy cool marine breezes in the summer.
-Birdwatchers are drawn by the constant birdsong from the marshes, and everyone comes to enjoy the solitude and escape from the nearby urban landscape.
+Many park users come to Big Break simply to enjoy cool Delta breezes in the summer.
+Birdwatchers are drawn by the constant birdsong from the marshes, and everyone comes to enjoy easy access to the beautiful Delta waterfront.

 The Big Break Regional Trail, which runs along the southern edge of Big Break through the Ironhouse Sanitary District, provides access for hikers, bicyclists, and equestrians to the southeastern edge of the estuary.
 The trail connects to the northern end of the Marsh Creek Regional Trail, providing access to Brentwood and Oakley.
 The Marsh Creek Regional Trail connects to the Delta de Anza Regional Trail via West Cypress Road, providing access to Oakley, Brentwood, Antioch, Pittsburg, and Bay Point.